 Income tax on canceled debts often operates as a “double penalty.”
 Financial difficulties are typically the root cause of credit card debt, repossession and foreclosure.
 So, an extra tax bill on any forgiven debt adds a financial burden to someone already experiencing hardship.
 But there is some good news – IRS allows taxpayers to exclude canceled debt income (i.e. no extra tax due on canceled debt) under certain conditions.

-How to qualify for an exclusion on debt canceled due to insolvency
+Can you qualify for an exclusion on canceled debt?

 IRS will exclude canceled debt if the discharge occurs for:

 - insolvent taxpayers to the extent they are insolvent

 The two most common situations are when the taxpayer is insolvent and for qualified principal residence indebtedness.
 The IRS considers a taxpayer when their total liabilities exceed their total assets.

 Filing an exclusion for the cancellation of debt due to insolvency

 Applying for the insolvency exclusion involves filling out a form detailing all the taxpayer’s liabilities and assets (see IRS publication 4681).
 The IRS allows taxpayers to exclude canceled debt in an amount equal to how much their liabilities exceeded their assets.

 For example, if a taxpayer has $10,000 in liabilities and $7,000 in assets, that taxpayer can exclude the difference; they qualify for forgiveness for up to $3,000 in canceled debt.
 The tax on $3,000 could up to almost $1,200.
 So, claiming this exclusion can make a big difference on the tax return’s bottom line.